trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 * `<name>` - the name of the package.
 * `<version>` - the version of the package, usually it should be  three integers separated by dots.
 * `<description>` - a description of the package.
-* `<maintainer>` -  information about the maintainer that is someone you can contact if you need more information about the package.
+* `<maintainer>` -  information about the maintainer i.e someone you can contact if you need more information about the package.
 * `<license>` - the license to the package.
 * `<buildtool_depend>`(build tool dependency) - the build system required to build the package, this is usually catkin or rosbuild.
 * `<build_depend>`(build dependency) - the dependencies of the package, each dependency is enclosed in a build_depend tag.